Eliseu

-After starting out at Belenenses, he went on to spend most of his career with Málaga after signing in 2007, appearing in 224 official games and scoring 27 goals in two separate spells.
+After starting out at Belenenses, he went on to spend most of his career with Málaga after signing in 2007, appearing in 214 official games and scoring 27 goals in two separate spells.
 In 2014 he signed with Benfica, with whom he won three consecutive Primeira Liga titles among other major trophies over four seasons.

 A full international since 2009, Eliseu was part of the Portugal national squad that won Euro 2016.

-Early years
+Early life

 Eliseu was born in Angra do Heroísmo, Azores to a Cape Verdean mother, Inês Furtado (a restaurant owner), and a Portuguese father, José (an ambulance driver).
 The couple divorced when he was a teenager.

 Club career

 Belenenses

 Eliseu moved to Portugal's mainland in 2002, moving from Sport Clube Marítimo de Angra do Heroísmo to C.F.
 Os Belenenses.
 He gradually broke into the Lisbon-based club's first team, appearing in 24 Primeira Liga games in his second season and scoring in a 4–0 home win against C.F.
 Estrela da Amadora on 7 September 2003; his first had come in his only appearance of 2002–03, to close the 1–1 draw with Vitória de Setúbal after just one minute on the pitch.

 After a loan with Varzim S.C. in the Segunda Liga, where he was banned for eight months after a positive doping test, Eliseu continued to be a relatively important attacking player for Belenenses, but was used mainly as a substitute.